heyqule/advanced_target_priorities/README.md

 - Sandworm from Planet Arrakis
 - Centipedes from Planet Tenebris

-Translations: UI options are not translatable because they are used for matching entities.
+Translations: Checkbox options are not translatable because they are used for verifying prototypes.

 ### TODO
 - Export/Import sharable string like blueprint.